-I was the Coordinator of the Mortality and Health Analysis Unit at the World Health Organization (WHO) Headquarters in Geneva, Switzerland from 2002 until the end of March 2018.
+I worked for the World Health Organization (WHO) Headquarters in Geneva, Switzerland from 2000 to 2019.
 I have now retired from WHO and am working part-time as a consultant and enjoying life in Geneva.
-As the Coordinator responsible for WHO official health statistics, I managed WHO’s work on summary measures of population health, burden of disease and coordinated its work on comprehensive global health statistics.
+As the Coordinator responsible for WHO official health statistics from 2002 to 2018, I managed WHO’s work on summary measures of population health, burden of disease and coordinated its work on comprehensive global health statistics.
 Prior to joining the World Health Organization in 2000, I worked for the Australian Institute of Health and Welfare for 13 years in technical and senior managerial posts.

 I have played a key role at WHO in the development of comparable estimates of healthy life expectancy for 192 countries, in the updating of the global burden of disease study and publication of regular updates by WHO, and in the development of software tools to support burden of disease analysis at country level.
 I also carried out projections of global, regional and country mortality and burden of disease from 2011 to 2030.
 My Unit produced regular updates of child and maternal mortality, life expectancy and estimates of deaths by cause, age and sex for the 194 Member States of WHO, in collaboration with other UN agencies, the World Bank and academic collaborators.
 I also oversaw the annual publication of the WHO flagship publication World Health Statistics, which is closely linked to WHO’s Global Health Observatory (www.who.int/gho).

 In August 2015, I was appointed as Honorary Professor in the College of Medicine & Veterinary Medicine, by the University of Edinburgh (http://www.ed.ac.uk/news/staff/2015/appointment-colin-mathers-060815)